Mount Ward (Massachusetts)

 Summit in Marlboro, Massachusetts, U.S.

-Mount Ward is a small summit in Marlboro, Massachusetts.
+Mount Ward is a small summit in Marlborough, Massachusetts.
 The summit rises to an elevation of 126 meters or 413 feet.
 The hill is located east of the city.
 The summit is located within a dedicated conservation area, Marlborough's Mount Ward Conservation Land.
 The summit can be reached via a dedicated trail, where a large maple tree graces the summit.
 The tree is estimated to be over 100 years old.